-Note that unless otherwise indicated, all impact descriptions for each of the alternatives are the same as those described for the proposed Project.
+[§] Unless otherwise noted, all impact descriptions for each of the Alternatives are the same as those described for the proposed Project.

-&lt;sup>1 Not required by CEQA
+2) Not required by CEQA

-ES.6 Project Conditions Subject to Approval
+ES.6 Lease Measures Subject to Approval

-The following project conditions are recommended for inclusion in the lease between the LAHD and BNSF for the proposed SCIG facility.
-These project conditions are not required as CEQA mitigation measures but are important because they advance important LAHD environmental goals and objectives.
+The following lease measures (Table ES-4) are recommended by staff for inclusion in the lease for the SCIG site between the Harbor Department and the Applicant.
+These measures are not required as CEQA mitigation measures but staff considers them important because they advance important Harbor Department environmental goals and objectives.
+Lease provisions are distinct from the requirement of CEQA mitigation measures to address identified significant impacts and are subject to discretionary approval by the Board.